CariPay/api-gateway-openapi-validator/README.md

 - options: `<Object>`: Parameters used to customize the validator

-    - apiSpec: The path to the open api documentation to use for validation (required, must be v3)
+    - apiSpec: The open api documentation to use for validation in json format(required, must be v3)
     - removeAdditional: Whether additional properties not contained in the documentation's schema should be accepted and removed for all request types and responses.
 See https://ajv.js.org/#options for more information.
     - contentType: The default content format used in a request and response (default: application/json)
     - requestBodyTransformer: Function used to transform the body of a request (`argument: body obtained from event.body, returns: transformed response`)